domdere/bolton/README.md

 $ ln -sf ~/haskell-bins/foo/.cabal-sandbox/bin/bar
 ```

-So `hank` is supposed to create something like this `haskell-bins` dir for you and manage the above process and allow you to install/uninstall apps and list the ones you have installed etc...
+So `bolton` is supposed to create something like this `haskell-bins` dir for you and manage the above process and allow you to install/uninstall apps and list the ones you have installed etc...

 ## Building the project